“I’m Mr. Bilbo Baggins, I’ve lost my dwarves,

 Although the film is available on DVD in the States there are technical problems with the audio quality so buyer’s should be wary – hopefully the success of the new films will prompt a new remastered release of the original.

-The Rankin/Bass team would visit Middle-Earth again for The Return of The King in 1980, which I’ll be looking at very soon.
-However, between that film and The Hobbit came a far more ambitious Tolkien adaption: Ralph Bakshi’s The Lord of the Rings from 1978.
+The Rankin/Bass team would visit Middle-Earth again for The Return of The King in 1980, however, between that film and The Hobbit came a far more ambitious Tolkien adaption: Ralph Bakshi’s The Lord of the Rings from 1978.